ssp4all/SE/README.md

 1. Get around 8 to 10 participants to test three websites: [Wallet Investor](https://walletinvestor.com/), [AIStockFinder](https://www.aistockfinder.com/) and [the app we are testing](https://radiant-falls-10905.herokuapp.com).
 2. Assign keys to each user.
 3. Record the data generated from the participant.
-Each participant will perform following activities.
+Each participant will perform following activities:

-4. Analyse the project based on Ease of use, Accuracy, Cost, Range of choice.
+    1. Analyse the project based on Ease of use, Accuracy, Cost, Range of choice.

-5. Compare current project with other real-life market solutions available online (for this project, they are Wallet Investor, AIStockFinder)
+    2. Compare current project with other real-life market solutions available online (for this project, they are Wallet Investor, AIStockFinder)

-6. Report bugs(if found)
+    3. Report bugs(if found)

-7. Review the project on scale 1(Low) to 5(High).
+    4. Review the project on scale 1(Low) to 5(High).
-8. Utilize the data and analyse the feedback received from each participant.
+4. Utilize the data and analyse the feedback received from each participant.
 They will be stored using this [google form](https://docs.google.com/forms/d/e/1FAIpQLSfrOcLyx1ZxUexelyc2YJZB9imcJUHoP9oH8zVcHtOkJD-VYQ/viewform).
-9. Generate aggregated rating for the entire project based on Ease of use, Accuracy, Cost, Range of choice.
+5. Generate aggregated rating for the entire project based on Ease of use, Accuracy, Cost, Range of choice.

 ## How to setup: from cloning to deploying on Heroku